KlumpenM/CyberNotes/Guides/(G) Information Gathering.md

 # We leak info
 [We leak info](https://weleakinfo.io/) is a paid website (2$ for 24 hours), which returns information from database breaches and other leaks.
+This is where we are can search for the following:
+- Email
+- Username
+- Email By Password and Username by Password
+- Phone
+- Domain
+- Email by hash
+This will return anything that matches the search, that has been in a breach.
+By using these credentials, we can use them for [[Credentials stuffing]] or [[Passwords spraying]].

+# Hunter.io
+This is also a website where we can look up, the website that we are testing.
+This can give us patterns like:
+- Email pattern
+	- Which can be helpful for credentials stuffing and password spraying
+	- Or just plain brute-force attacking the website.
+With the email pattern, we can check the email pattern or account against an outlook server.
+**Caution:** This can cause the person to be locked out, if we just spray and pray over and over again.